 Nick Reidy was introduced as the “America First Youth Ambassador” for the Lauren Witzke campaign.
 Witzke is running against Senator Chris Coons (D-DE) on an anti-immigrant platform.
 She has tweeted her support for the deranged QAnon conspiracy, and her campaign manager is a virulent antisemite.

-Rick Thomas is the founder of the Arizona State University student group College Republicans United (CRU) — an offshoot of the ASU College Republicans that formed in 2018.
+Rick Thomas is the co-founder of the Arizona State University student group College Republicans United (CRU) — an offshoot of the ASU College Republicans that formed in 2018.
 In 2019 the University announced an investigation of the group over racist remarks made by current and former members, including Thomas.

 According to a dossier compiled by former CRU members, Rick Thomas engaged in hate speech against Jews and Black people.